xipki/xipki/README.md

   It can be executed in the CLI as follows:
   - `source xipki/client-script/scep-client.script`

-* XiPKI CLI
+* CMP
-  XiPKI CLI provides commands to enroll and revoke certificates via CMP.
+  Using any CMP client.
+XiPKI provides also a CMP client.

   The binary `xipki-cli-<version>`.tar.gz (or `xipki-cli-jdk8-<version>.tar.gz` for JDK 8) contains an example script in the folder xipki/client-script.
   It can be executed in the CLI as follows: